skagra/i2c-detect/README.md

 # I2C Detect

-A simple sketch to scan for attached i2c addresses and to display their respective addresses.
+An *Arduino* sketch to scan for attached `i2c` devices and to display their respective addresses.

 Output takes the following format: